 Are you looking to adopt a Siberian Husky?

 The first step is the application.
 Filling out the detailed application lets us know which husky would be a good fit for your family.
 We think all of our dogs are perfect the way they are, but every home is not.
 This is why they have ended up with us.
 We are very thorough with this step.
-The first thing we do, is call you and review your application over the phone.
-Next, we call the references, so please be prepared.
-It helps speed the process if you let your vet and references know we will be calling.
+The first thing we do is review your application, if your veterinary references are up to par then we reach out to be sure you're still interested.
+Next, we contact the personal references, so please be prepared.
+It helps speed the process if you let your veterinarian and personal references know we will be calling.
 This step can take up to 1-2 weeks, although we try to get through it sooner.

-We will set up a good time with you for one of our volunteers to come meet with you.
-They interview all the household members, and make sure a Siberian Husky is suited for you.
-They will also help you understand the breed, and what they need as far as a family.
+If your application checks out we will then set up a good time for one of our volunteers to come meet with you.
+They interview all the household members, check out the home and yard and make sure a Siberian Husky is suited for you.
+They will also help you understand the breed and what they need as far as a family.

 Meet & Greet:

-After you have been approved for adoption, we can set you up to meet the dogs!
+After you have been approved for adoption, we can set up a meeting with dogs of interest that may match!
 You must bring any current pets to make sure they will get along.
 We have a network of foster homes, so it is preferred that you are willing to drive to meet any specific dog you are interested in.
 If for any specific reason you are not able to drive, transportation can usually be arraigned through volunteers, by a case by case basis.